aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to MHTML" h2="Render PS to MHTML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to MHTML</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used for sharing documents across different platforms and devices.
+However, the PDF format is not suitable for webpages.
+The MHTML format is a web-based format that is used to store webpages.
+It is a combination of HTML and other resources such as images, audio, and video.
+Therefore, it is necessary to convert PDF documents to MHTML format for webpages.

+<h2>How Aspose.Total Helps for PS to MHTML Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to MHTML.
+It provides two simple steps to convert PS to MHTML.
+Firstly, you can use Aspose.PDF for C++ API to convert PS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to MHTML.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, and convert PDF documents.
+It provides a wide range of features such as document manipulation, text extraction, image extraction, and more.
+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, and convert Word documents.
+It provides a wide range of features such as document manipulation, text extraction, image extraction, and more.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to MHTML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MHTML.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to MHTML.
+It provides two simple steps to convert PS to MHTML.
+Firstly, you can use Aspose.PDF for C++ API to convert PS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to MHTML.
+Aspose.Total for C++ is a reliable and cost-effective solution for converting PS to MHTML.
+It is easy to use and provides a wide range of features that make it a great choice for C++ developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}